micirclek/ck-calendar/README.markdown

 *  navbar_links: an array of links to be shown in the navbar.
 The array keys should be the link text with the values as the urls
 *  event_default_status: the default status for an event (open, pending, etc.)
+*  emails_enabled: whether emails should be sent (true/false)
+*  emails_from_address: the address emails should be sent from

 This file is located at include/config.php by default.
 Feel free to add any of the configuration options to the file manually.